Corporate Governance Guidelines

 - Select individuals for Board membership and evaluate the performance of the Board, Board committees and individual directors.

-Company’s ethical standards and legal compliance programs and
+- Review the Company’s ethical standards and legal compliance programs and procedures.

 Board Size and Composition

 The Board of Directors is comprised of such number of directors as the Board deems appropriate to function efficiently as a body, subject to the Company’s Articles of Association.
 The Sustainability, Corporate Governance and Nominating Committee reviews the composition of the full Board to identify the qualifications and areas of expertise needed to further enhance the composition of the Board, makes recommendations to the Board concerning the appropriate size and needs of the Board and, on its own or with the assistance of management or others, identifies candidates with those qualifications.